London on a Budget with Kids! Eats, Sleeps, and Transport.

 Visitors outside the UK can easily order an Oyster card online and have it mailed to you.
 Then you are ready to go when you get off the plane!

-- Central to the sites I want to see.
+- Central to the sites you want to see.

 I found this helpful site gives a good understanding of what to look for in family accommodations.
 While, I haven’t used their recommended facilities yet, their information is valuable to any independent, budget traveler.

 Another great option is to arrange to be a house/pet sitter though places like Trusted House Sitters.com.
 The house sitting option can make overseas travel quite affordable.
-I highly recommend it!
+I highly recommend all these lodging choices!
+Our family has successfully used each of these.

-If you aren’t able to find lodging with a kitchenette, you’ll be eating out a bit more, maybe.
+If you can’t find lodging with a kitchenette, you’ll be eating out a bit more, maybe.
 That’s why hostels can be such a great choice!
-Built in community kitchens in most!
+There’s built in community kitchens in most!
 There are loads of places that provide a family atmosphere at a reasonable price.
-Honestly, you can’t go wrong with Marks & Spencers Cafe, Tesco or Sainsburys in-store cafe’s or lunch grab n’ go meal deals.
-If you want to go gourmet, just pop into a bakery or deli (or even the big shopping chains) and grab some bread, fruit, deli meat and chocolate and a nice beverage.
-Head for the nearest park bench with a view.
-Good food and and great view make the best memories!
-Some of our best memories are of simple meals with beautiful scenery.
+Honestly, you can’t go wrong with Marks & Spencers Cafe, Tesco or Sainsburys in-store cafes or lunch-time grab n’ go meal deals.
+Or, go gourmet!
+Just pop into a bakery or deli (or even the big shopping chains) and grab some bread, fruit, deli meat, chocolate, and a nice beverage.
+Head for the nearest park bench with a view and have lunch like a local!